How to Make Better Progress in Your Therapy Sessions

 Some people don’t view therapy as something that has a defined end date the minute their current issues are resolved, but rather, as an ongoing resource of feedback and support for life’s issues as they arise.

-However, if you need to get your issues solved fast, the answer is YES, the duration of therapy CAN be shortened with hard work.
+However, if you need to get your issues solved fast, the answer is yes, the duration of therapy can be shortened with hard work.

 Your therapist has the responsibility to provide you with absolutely everything you need for success – structured feedback, homework, exercises, honesty, and their clinical expertise.